codsen/codsen/packages/json-variables/README.md

 ## Idea

 Let's make it possible for values within our JSON to reference other keys' values within the same file (object).
-This is a simple preprocessor for JSON that does allow this.
+This library is a simple postprocessor for JSON that does allow this.
 You can customise how you mark the variables, but the default is: `%%_keyname_%%`:

 ```js
 // IN: